sematext/docs/docs/agents/sematext-agent/ansible.md

 For for installation methods, check out the [official installation instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible).

 ## Setup Inventory
-An Ansible inventory is a list of all hosts that will be managed by Ansible.
-They can be logically grouped to webservers, databases, etc. Check out the [official documentation](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups
+An Ansible [inventory](https://docs.ansible.com/ansible/latest/inventory_guide/index.html) is a list of all hosts that will be managed by Ansible.
+They can be logically grouped by webservers, databases, production, etc. Check out the [official documentation](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups
 ) to learn more.

-The file can be saved anywhere and in the simplest form for 2 hosts, it looks like the one below:
+The file can be saved anywhere, and in its simplest form for two hosts, it appears as shown below:

 ```
 [servers]